 The name flang has been used for two projects: this is about the sub-project of LLVM which builds a Fortran compiler and runtime libraries.
-The compiler is currently named flang-new but has been announced to be renamed to flang when more nearly complete.
+The compiler is currently named flang-new but has been announced to be renamed to flang when more nearly complete (and at some earlier point in its development was known as f18).